patchstorage/patchstorage-lv2-builder/README.md

 ./build <platform> <plugin-package>
 ```

-Where `platform` is either modduo, modduox, moddwarf or x86_64 and `plugin-package` is a folder inside the `plugins/package` directory.
+Where `platform` is one of the available platforms `plugin-package` is a folder inside the `plugins/package` directory.

 If everything goes well, you will have the final plugin bundle in `~/mod-workdir/<platform>/plugins`.<br/>